-Launched in 2018, The Hong Kong Jockey Club Charities Trust British Council Core Skills for Life Programme (also known as ‘Core Skills for Life’) is a professional development programme for primary school English teachers, led by the British Council and funded by The Hong Kong Jockey Club Charities Trust.
-Entering the third year, the programme has attracted 25 local primary schools to participate.
-Teachers who participate in the programme will work alongside British Council’s Creative Educators to develop fun and engaging online and in-class English lessons while learn how to teach core skills which every child should acquire for their future.
+Launched in 2018, The Hong Kong Jockey Club Charities Trust British Council Core Skills for Life Programme (also known as ‘Core Skills for Life’) was a professional development programme for primary school English teachers, led by the British Council and funded by The Hong Kong Jockey Club Charities Trust.
+The programme attracted 40 local primary schools to participate.
+Teachers who participated in the programme worked alongside British Council’s Creative Educators to develop fun and engaging online and in-class English lessons while learning how to teach core skills which every child should acquire for their future.
 Three targeted core skills include: communication & collaboration, creativity & imagination, critical thinking & problem solving.
-The programme can equate to up to 50 hours of Continuing Professional Development.
+The programme equated to up to 50 hours of Continuing Professional Development.

 Why should we teach Core Skills to students?

 Core Skills support students to develop the ability to:

 - analyse information and find solutions to problems

 - communicate and collaborate with people from diverse backgrounds.